-Israel is characterized by a significant housing shortage.
+Israel real characterized by a significant housing shortage.
 With an annual supply of 30,000 new properties and a demand of 40,000 per year, the Jewish state shows only 105 housing units per 100 households; a ratio that is among the lowest in the developed world.

 “Real estate accounts for 19% of gross domestic product directly and another 13% indirectly,” says Elli Kraizberg, a professor at Bar-Ilan University.
 “Real estate accounts for not less than 40% of the public’s total wealth.”